-A more recent study on data for female and male executives of US companies finds that male executives are more overconfident than their female counterparts .
+A more recent study of data for female and male executives of US companies finds that male executives are more overconfident than their female counterparts .
 In this classic example of a highly competitive environment, the results show that male executives undertake more acquisitions and issue more debt than female executives.
-The higher number of acquisitions by male executives yields lower announced returns than those made by their female counterparts.
+The higher number of acquisitions by male executives yield lower announced returns than those made by their female counterparts.

 Further evidence can be found indicating the potential negative effects of male overconfidence, as markets tend to exhibit price bubbles in male-dominated trader markets .
-Prize expectations in all-male markets turned out to be higher than the fundamental value of assets, while all-female markets exhibit prizes below the fundamental value.
-Based on this, the authors conclude that financial markets operate differently, indicating that bubbles could be less likely and smaller as the share of female traders increases.
+Prize expectations in all-male markets turn out to be higher than the fundamental value of assets, while all-female markets exhibit prizes below the fundamental value.
+Based on this, the authors of the study conclude that financial markets operate differently, indicating that bubbles could be less likely and smaller as the share of female traders increases.
 Moreover, they cautiously link this to the housing market bubble in 2008, citing possible overconfidence and excessive competitiveness by men in the trading industry.

 Limitations and gaps